Menna-atef22/Medical-image/Image_Quality_Viewer/README.md

 ## Usage

 ### Run the Application:
-To run the application, use the following command:
+1.To run the application, use the following command:

 ```bash
 python ImageQ.py